oktadev/okta-blog/_source/_posts/2019-11-19-secure-kafka-java.md

 Your Java app now has both a Kafka producer and a consumer, so let's test it all together!
 Restart your application, and go to <http://localhost:8080/kafka/messages>.

 Right now, no information is being returned.
-The reason is pretty simple: your consumer is configured only to receive new messages and you haven’t sent a new message yet.
+The reason is pretty simple: your consumer is configured only to receive new messages and you haven't sent a new message yet.
 Let's fix this problem by going to your web browser and accessing <http://localhost:8080/kafka/produce?message=Message sent by my App!>.

 When Kafka receives the message, it will let your consumer know about it right away.
 Go ahead and go to <http://localhost:8080/kafka/messages> in your browser.
 You will now see that your message was successfully received!